 IN THE BED ZONE

 8. Bed Risers: My #1 piece of advice for maximizing dorm room storage space is to raise your bed off the floor so that you can utilize the space underneath it.
-The best case scenario would be to loft the bed high enough to create usable living space underneath it.
+The best-case scenario would be to transform the bed into a loft that’s high enough to create usable living space underneath it.
 If this is not an option, utilize bed risers to raise the bed high enough to accommodate under-the-bed storage containers.
 Bed Risers

 9. Bedside Storage Caddy: You will likely need to go without a nightstand as a dorm dweller.
 The bedside storage caddy is your new place for housing those “nightstand” items, such as glasses, books, reading light, tissue, etc. Bedside Storage Caddy

 10. Wall Organizer: Although you may be tempted to use your walls strictly for displaying decor, be sure to earmark some of the wall space for vertical wall-mounted storage solutions, such as a wall organizer.
 These can do wonders for keeping desktop paper piles at bay!
 Smead Cascading Vertical Wall Organizer

 11. Adhesive Hooks: An irony of dorm dwelling is that you’ve never needed to use wall space more, BUT you are typically not allowed to use any type of permanent fastener to hang items on the walls.
 That’s where adhesive hooks come to the rescue!